Self-Development of People Purpose Group Awards Grant to Richmond Youth Group

 “We chose to support the Brookland Park Young Leaders Project with funding for two reasons,” explained Lamar Lockhart, moderator of the SDOP purpose group.
 “First, they are working with youths engaged in risky behavior and, second, their involvement with the community is creating economic growth and change.”

 The SDOP purpose group allocates grants through the One Great Hour of Sharing Offering to groups that increase the empowerment of economically poor, oppressed and disadvantaged people.
-Past SDOP grant recipients include The Daily Planet (a homeless shelter), Friends and Associates (homeless support), and Elevated Imagination (an early intervention learning center).
+Past SDOP grant recipients include Daily Planet (health services and support for homeless), Friends Association for Children (child development programs), and Elevated Imagination (an early intervention learning center).